mrwu-mac/EoID/README.md

 |EoID(R50)*|rare_first |29.27 |31.72 |21.07| [model](https://drive.google.com/file/d/10lIQRZm4N92Ihsr30Vw5RlTBY-Uh893x/view?usp=sharing) |
 |EoID(R50)|non_rare_first |26.69 |26.66 |26.77| model |

 \* The original version of the model has been lost.
-This a reimplement version on 2 RTX3090 with smaller batch size and learning rate.
+This is a reimplement version on 2 RTX3090 with smaller batch size and learning rate.
 ## Acknowledge
 This repo is based on [CDN](https://github.com/YueLiao/CDN), [CLIP](https://github.com/openai/CLIP) and [ConsNet](https://github.com/yeliudev/ConsNet).